MartaLopesGomes/KEGGScraper/README.md

 ## download_kos

-Download all the sequences from each desired KO (KEGG Orthology) group to a fasta file.
+Download all the sequences from each desired KO (KEGG Orthology) group to a FASTA file.

 The input can be: